stormpath/stormpath-documentation/source/multitenancy.rst

   **Remember:** Stormpath itself is a multi-tenant application, so your Stormpath Tenant resource represents your space within Stormpath.

   Your application's tenants are represented by Organization resources.
 Do not confuse the two!
-The Stormpath Tenant has no relevance to this multi-tenancy discussion.
+The Stormpath Tenant has almost no relevance to this multi-tenancy discussion, which is about your application's tenants.

-For more about user log-in, see :ref:`how-login-works`.
+For more about user log-in, see :ref:`multitenancy-auth-to-org` below.

 For more information about the Organization resource, see: